-Thomas Biggs is Assistant Professor of Classics at the University of Georgia.
+Thomas Biggs is Associate Professor of Classics at the University of Georgia.

 Latin poetry, Roman poetry, Roman historiography, Latin historiography, Carthage, Punic, First Punic War, epic, Gnaeus Naevius, Livius Andronicus, Vergil, Aeneid, Silius Italicus, Punica, Propertius, Horace, Augustus, Octavian, rostra, rostral column, maritime, sea, oceanic, blue humanities, Mediterranean, memory, cultural memory, poetics, intertextuality, Roman history, Roman military history, Aeneas, Odysseus, Roman art, Middle Republic, narrative art.